Postpartum Thyroid Dysfunction and Low Milk Supply

-A large amount of thyroid hormone is needed to initiate breastfeeding and this is how this breastfeeding problem starts.
+A significant amount of thyroid hormone is needed to initiate breastfeeding, and this is how this breastfeeding problem starts.

 There is an increased need for the thyroid hormone and iodine during pregnancy, which puts a strain on the thyroid.

 thyroid dysfunction is common, especially in women with Hashimoto's thyroid inflammation.

 Reduced milk production in women with thyroid dysfunction is due to low blood levels of thyroid hormone. (underactive thyroid)

 If thyroid hormone is given to a mother with breastfeeding problems, the issues should disappear quickly within a week.

 The good news is that, if you have thyroid problems, you can